mattbasta/client-performance-handbook/manuscript/04-Connection-and-SSL.md

 The first solution is to use a single domain name.
 If you don't need separate subdomains, don't use them.
 The more domains in your application, the more DNS lookups that will need to be performed, and removing all but one ensures that your page load time is not impacted more than once.

 Unfortunately, using a single domain is rarely an option for many websites.
-To use CDNs or take advantage of domain sharding (discussed later), it's often necessary to have--at minimum--a second subdomain.
+To use CDNs or take advantage of domain sharding (both discussed later), it's often necessary to have--at minimum--a second subdomain.

 In this case, the second best option is to give the browser a hint about where your content is hosted before you request it.
 This is very easy: simply drop the following `<link>` tag on your page for each domain your site accesses: